-509.5 FOOD, HYDRATION, AND SANITATION
+509.5 HYDRATION, AND SANITATION

-Incarcerated persons who are confined in restraints shall be given food and fluids.
+Incarcerated persons who are confined in restraints shall be given fluids.
 Provisions shall be made to accommodate any toileting needs at least once every two hours.
-Food shall be provided during normal meal periods.
 Hydration (water or juices) will be provided no less than once every two hours or when requested by the incarcerated person.

-Offering food and hydration to incarcerated persons will be documented to include the time, the name of the person offering the food or water/juices, and the incarcerated person's response (receptive, rejected) and the amount of fluids consumed.
+Offering hydration to incarcerated persons will be documented to include the time, the name of the person offering the water/juices, and the incarcerated person's response (receptive, rejected) and the amount of fluids consumed.
 Incarcerated persons shall be provided the opportunity to clean themselves or their clothing while they are in restraints.